 While creditors have numerous options to collect on a debt, creditors use judgment liens as the main way to ensure you actually pay the debt off.
 The creditor first obtains a judgment against you.
 The creditor records the lien in the county where you or the property resides and attaches the judgment as proof of the creditor’s entitlement to the lien.
 For more information about how creditors collect on debts, visit our area on Debt Collection: Repossessions, Wage Garnishments, Property Levies, and More.

-Most state laws prevent you from selling or trading in the property with a lien.
-Generally, you must get the lien removed or released before you can transfer it into another person’s name.
+Generally, you must get the lien removed or released before you can transfer property into another person’s name.

-There are several ways you can have the lien removed from your property.
+There are several ways to remove a lien from your property, including:

 Unless you have other debts that necessitate filing bankruptcy, you should only use this option as a last resort.
 By filing bankruptcy, you can use the power of federal law to remove the judgment lien in the bankruptcy court.
 This act supersedes whatever occurs in the state court and can act to fast track your request to remove the judicial lien.
 For more information about removing liens through bankruptcy, visit our Getting Rid of Liens in Chapter 7 Bankruptcy area.